Tor circuit fingerprinting defenses using adaptive padding: The zero-delay PCP strategy

 For other types of circuits we obtained the same results, omitted due to space restrictions.
-We also repeated the whole set of experiments with $\lambda_u = 8$, obtaining the same results, hence verifying the conclusion from the analytic evaluation that the accuracy depends on the ratio $\varphi$ alone, and not on the individual values $\lambda_d,\lambda_u$.
+We also repeated the whole set of experiments with $\lambda_u = 8$ reqs/hour, obtaining the same results, hence verifying the analytic conclusion that privacy depends on $\varphi$ alone, and not on the individual values $\lambda_d,\lambda_u$.